Kunthive/Crypto/public/newsletters/CR-Is Web3 Dead or Are We About To Go Mainstream.md

-# MR PRO | Is Web3 Dead or Are We About To Go Mainstream?
+# Is Web3 Dead or Are We About To Go Mainstream?

 ## An Inflection Point Of Adoption, Innovation and Markets Is Brewing